Linear Credit Risk Models: The linear framework

-The characteristics of the martingales $M^Y_t$ and $M^X_t$ do not appear explicitly in the bond, CDS and CDIS pricing formulas.
-This leaves the freedom to specify exogenous factors that feed into $M^Y_t$ and $M^X_t$.
+\begin{remark}[Unspanned Factors] The characteristics of the martingales $M^Y$ and $M^X$ do not appear explicitly in the bond, CDS and CDIS pricing formulas.
+This leaves the freedom to specify exogenous factors that feed into $M^Y$ and $M^X$.
 Such factors would be unspanned by the term structures of defaultable bonds and CDS and give rise to unspanned stochastic volatility, as described in \cite{filipovic2017linear}.
 They provide additional flexibility for fitting time series of bond prices and CDS spreads.
-These unspanned stochastic volatility factors affect the distribution of the survival and factor processes and therefore can be recovered from the prices of credit derivatives such as those discussed hereinafter.
+These unspanned stochastic volatility factors affect the distribution of the survival and factor processes and therefore can be recovered from the prices of credit derivatives such as those discussed hereinafter. \end{remark}

-\subsection{CDIS Tranche}
+\subsection{CDIS tranche}

 A CDIS tranche is a partial insurance on the losses of a reference portfolio in the sense that only losses larger than the attachment point $K_a$ and lower than the detachment point $K_d$ are insured.
-We assume the same tenor structure and reference portfolio as for the CDIS contract, the protection buyer pays a periodic premium that is proportional to the current nominal value of the tranche,
+We assume the same tenor structure and reference portfolio as for the CDIS contract, the protection buyer pays a periodic premium that is proportional to the current notional amount of the tranche,

 where $N_t=\sum_{i=1}^N \Ind{\tau_i \le t}$ is the total number of firms which have defaulted in the reference portfolio at time $t$.
 The values of the protection leg and the premium leg at time $t$ are respectively given by